rak3rman/mark4/nuxt/content/index.md

 of COVID-19.
 We dove deep into project management, design patterns, code review, and test coverage.

 Exploding Chickens fanned the flames (literally) and acted as a springboard for both my professional skills and further projects down the line.
-I now independently host over [10 web services](https://status.rakerman.com), 2 web products generating revenue, and 5 organizational members who help make these ideas a reality.
+I now lead [Radical](https://github.com/radicalplatforms), a group of highly-motivated software engineers, project managers, and creatives developing open-source web applications.

 In my spare time, I love to build things with my hands (SAE Formula E, woodworking, small electronics), volunteer in the community (UIC Cities Project), and compete in endurance triathlons.
 In August 2022, I finished